siemens/edgeshark/README.md

 > ⚠ This quick start deployment will **expose TCP port 5001** also to clients
 > external to your host.
 Make sure to have proper network protection in place.

+### Siemens Industrial Edge

+Please head over to our [releases](https://github.com/siemens/edgeshark/releases) page to download the latest (and greatest) Edgeshark app:

+1. download the `edgeshark.zip` file.
+2. unpack the downloaded ZIP archive.
+3. import the `edgeshark.app` file into the catalog of your IEM.
+4. deploy ... and enjoy!

 ## Project Structure